A lot of people still believe that in medieval Europe everyone got married at a very young age, that child marriages were very common.

 https://fakehistoryhunter.net/2026/01/17/book-review-the-ties-that-bound-peasant-families-in-medieval-england-by-barbara-a-hanawalt-1986/

-The following texts come from the book ‘Dievenland: Overleven in de Middeleeuwen’ by Janna Coomans:
+The following texts come from the book ‘Dievenland: Overleven in de Middeleeuwen’ by Janna Coomans, but the book is in Dutch so it’s my translation:

 The following text comes from ‘Marriage Customs of the World: From Henna to Honeymoons’ by George Monger:

-The following texts come from ‘Urban Women: Life, Love, and Work in the Medieval Low Countries’ by Andrea Bardyn, Chanelle Delameillieure, Jelle Haemers (2019):
+The following texts come from ‘Urban Women: Life, Love, and Work in the Medieval Low Countries’ by Andrea Bardyn, Chanelle Delameillieure, Jelle Haemers (2019), but the book is in Dutch so it’s my translation:

 You can read my review of this book here: